DIY Zero Waste Christmas Decorations

 Bringing The Outside In

-As already mentioned, I love the idea of connecting with nature during Christmas and bringing items in from the outside helps me do that.
 At the moment we don’t have room for a fallen branch but that is what I would love to use as a replacement for a tree.
 Last year I brought in some pine cones and dried red berries but there is so much out there that we could use.
-Aim for anything that has already fallen, that is local to your area or that you are growing outside.
-Some ideas are acorns, conkers, holly, conifer leaves and herbs likes lavender and rosemary.

 A dark wooden banister with white metal railings has the natural coloured eco friendly tinsel wrapped around it.
 The photo is taken from the bottom of the steps looking up along the banister.
 It also has pine cones & mini xmas trees hanging from it.